 With the help of professional intervention, your loved one will realize that their addiction is hurting everyone else in their life as well.
 Interventions are a chance for family members, friends, community members, and co-workers to voice their fear for the friend.
 It’s a chance for loved ones to tell a person suffering from addiction what they used to be like and what they are like now.
 Interventions also fuel hope that phenobarbital is something that people can and do overcome with the right treatment.

 Each person’s addiction is unique so an individualized treatment may be the best way to overcome an addiction to phenobarbital.
 With a comprehensive care approach, professionals come together to treat your loved one for all of his or her needs.
 Beating addiction isn’t easy but it’s possible.
-At Addiction Campuses, we believe that in order to overcome an addiction, you must heal your body, mind, and spirit.
+At Vertava Health, we believe that in order to overcome an addiction, you must heal your body, mind, and spirit.
 Some of the different treatment approaches we use are:

 - Dialectical Behavior Therapy (DBT)